alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

 cannot read file Error: /notAPath.txt Does Not Exist
 ```

 This is unexpected!
-The implementer of readFile calls the callback synchronously for an invalid type so readFile does not return until that callback completes.
-It is fairly easy to write callback accepting functions that inconsistently order their execution in this way.
+The implementer of `readFile` calls the callback synchronously for an invalid type so `readFile` does not return until that callback completes.
+It is fairly easy to write callback-accepting functions that inconsistently order their execution in this way.

-## Promises 🤞
+### Promises 🤞

 Introducing a more structured approach: [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-A Promise is an object that handles the resolution or rejection of an async operation, mitigating the above issues and allowing for many async operations to be chained together without needing to explicitly pass a finalizer callback through to each API that would indicate when all tasks are done.
+A promise is an object that handles the resolution or rejection of an async operation, mitigating the above issues and allowing for many async operations to be chained together without needing to explicitly pass a finalizer callback through to each API that would indicate when all tasks are done.

 ```js
 // callbacks